ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 the level exit) continue to use `name` and omit `pos`.

 `keys` lists all the keys held by the player, and is used by the logic tuner to update its understanding of whether the location is reachable.
-If empty, it means the location is reachable without any keys; if absent entirely, this entry isn't used for key requirement tuning.
+If present but empty, it means the location is reachable without any keys.

+`region`, if present, is the name of the location's enclosing subregion defined by `AP-REGION`.
+In this case the reachability information for the region as a whole is used to compute the reachability of the check.

+If both `region` and `keys` are present, both must be satisfied to reach this location.
+If both are absent, this record is not used for reachability tuning.

 `unreachable`, if present and true, means that the check is not reachable in normal play and the player used cheats, forbidden techniques, or the